miniautonomous/engine_ai/README.md

    i. [*jetson_clocks*: Boosting inference performance](#jeston_clocks-a-hidden-gem)
 # Introduction

-**engine_ai** is the Python-based control framework for the drone.
-It allows the user to manually drive the drone, record data with it and, once said data is uploaded to **trainer_ai** and a network trained, operate the vehicle in an autonomous state.
+**engine_ai** is the Python-based control framework for the scaled vehicle.
+It allows the user to manually drive the car, record data with it and, once said data is uploaded to **trainer_ai** and a network trained, operate the vehicle in an autonomous state.
 If you are not familiar with the miniAutonomous framework, we suggest visiting our primary portal page before diving into this repo, but a summary slide is provided here to give you an overall view of the ecosystem.